(Back to Wisconsin

 The Karsten Hotel Company sold the Hotel Karsten, in 1948.
 Many

-owners followed, who owned it 5-8 years.
+owners followed, who owned it for 5-8 years.
 Hersche Hardy, Hardy

 International Hotel Company bought this property, in 1950, lasting